 On Valentine’s day of 2019, Governor Sununu laid out his two-year budget proposal in front of the Legislature.
 Overall spending would rise by $1.3 billion thanks in part to larger-than-expected business tax revenue.

-- Business tax cuts: The governor wants to continue with plans to steadily continue business tax cuts.
+- Business tax cuts: The governor wanted to continue with plans to steadily continue business tax cuts.

 - Rainy Day Fund: Sununu proposed sending $27 million of the state’s surplus to the Rainy Day Fund.

-- Education: The governor’s plan includes funding for certain job training programs and a student loan assistance program in the university system, but overall keeps UNH at the same funding level as the last four years.
-As for public schools, Sununu’s proposal funds specific initiatives but does not make any major changes to the per-pupil school funding formula.
+- Education: The governor’s plan included funding for certain job training programs and a student loan assistance program in the university system, but overall kept UNH at the same funding level as the last four years.
+As for public schools, Sununu’s proposal funded specific initiatives but did not make any major changes to the per-pupil school funding formula.

 Changes made by the House

-The House reworked the Governor’s initial proposal, passing their own version in April along party lines with no Republicans voting in favor of it.
-It includes $500 million more in state spending than Sununu proposed.
+The House reworked the governor’s initial proposal, passing their own version in April along party lines with no Republicans voting in favor of it.
+It included $500 million more in state spending than Sununu proposed.

 - Mandatory family and medical leave: This program would be funded by a premium on employees’ wages (rather than the opt-in version favored by Sununu).

 - Business tax cut freeze: Business taxes would remain at 2018 levels rather than continue to decrease as planned.